 Fall off the bone tender, these beer braised short ribs are slow-cooked in the oven for maximum flavour.
 If you've only ever made short ribs with wine, you're in for a pleasant surprise.
-Serve with creamy mashed potatoes, fried mushrooms, and coleslaw for a fantastic dinner.
+Serve with creamy mashed potatoes or rice, fried mushrooms, and coleslaw for a fantastic dinner.

 Why You Should Try This Recipe